fufufanatic/fufufilms/README.md

-# FufuFilms
+# fufufilms

-Python script that utilizes the tmdbsimple, omdb, and SendGrid APIs to return a list of highly-rated films (in-theaters, popular, etc).
+Python script that utilizes the tmdbsimple, omdb, and SendGrid (optional) APIs to return a list of highly-rated films (top rated, in-theaters, popular, etc).

-"Highly-rated" is interpreted as an IMDB rating >= 7 (out of 10) and a RottenTomatoes rating >= 85 (out of 100).
+"Highly-rated" is interpreted as an IMDB rating >= 7.5 (out of 10) and a Metacritic rating >= 75 (out of 100).

 First off, get your FREE API keys: